 “Cis people will see these things online and be really shocked by that, but one of the main things for trans people is that you go through things like that every day anyway, it’s just not always online.
 I actually love people trolling, it’s my favourite thing.
 I know that I have offended them, and that my existence offends them – and I think that’s brilliant.
 I don’t want those people to like me, I don’t want them to come to our shows if they’re that bigoted.

 Going back to the tattoo though, I absolutely love that.
 I think it’s bizarre that people would do that.
 It blows my mind.
 We played this huge punk show in Liverpool last year, where all the DIY punks get together as a collective and play to about 300 people.
 We played that and my guitar broke, so we just had to play cover songs, and after that the fan came up to me and showed me the “sass or die” tattoo – and that was the way we ended 2017: it was absolutely amazing.
 I loved it”.

-I broach the subject of mental health too, as this is also an issue she speaks openly about online.
-I ask if she has any advice for other bands who find themselves feeling mentally drained whilst on tour…
+I broach the subject of mental health too, as this is also an issue Zee speaks openly about online.
+I ask if they have any advice for other bands who find themselves feeling mentally drained whilst on tour.

 “The big thing for me was that I was originally really anti-meds.
 But actually, just starting on meds has totally changed my life and I feel so much better for it.
 I don’t want to be ‘pro-meds’ – whatever your stance is, it’s your stance and that’s totally fine – but I would advise people to come to their own decisions, and don’t close your mind off to it.
 Especially if it’s something that could potentially help you.